 Any changes made to this policy will be communicated to all members of staff.
-All members of staff are required to familiarise themselves with all processes and procedures outlined in this policy.

-The next scheduled review date for this policy is September 2021.
+All members of staff are required to familiarise themselves with all processes and procedures outlined in this policy as part of their induction programme.
+The next scheduled review date for this policy is September 2025.